Living in Malaysia: The Expat Guide for 2023

 Malacca

 The city is known for its cultural attractions, including museums, temples, and churches, and has a relaxed pace of life.
-However, expats looking for a more vibrant nightlife or business scene may find the city to be too quiet.
+However, expats looking for a more vibrant nightlife or business scene may find the city too quiet.

 Kota Kinabalu